 The Advanced Level Practicum is the capstone requirement tying together theory with the practical experience the student has gained through employment.
-Students must have current experience in the field of their area of study in order to complete the degree program.
-This experience must be approved as a Practicum experience soon after enrolling.
+Students must have at least 500 hours of current experience in the field of their area of study in order to complete the Practicum.
+This experience must be approved during the application process to the College.
 While this is usually current full-time paid employment, it may also be extensive part-time or volunteer experiences.
-The Advanced Level Practicum is a special assessment by a mentor appointed by the College.
-Near completion of the degree, students will enroll in the Practicum and will receive more detailed information.
+Near completion of the degree, students will enroll in the online Practicum.
+Students must work in the United States or be U.S. citizens working at a U.S. armed forces base overseas.